Suggester/Documentation/topics/trello/denied-suggestions.md

 # Trello Integration Configuration Example: When a suggestion is denied

-### What is it for?
+### Description
 This subsetting allows you to define if denied suggestions will be removed from the board

 ### Usage
-Use `.config trello actions deny [delete/none]` in any channel the bot can read & send messages in
+Use `.config trello actions deny [delete/none]` in any channel the bot can read and send messages in.

 ### Arguments
 You may only choose one:\